Find relevant products

 Basic filter

 You can use the basic filter to find relevant products.
-Filtering can be done based on specific product information like; Name, Number, Product Type, Attributes, and/or Labels.
+Filtering can be done based on specific product information like Name, Number, Attributes, and/or Labels.
 Multiple criteria can be added to reduce the number of products found.

-3. The default filter setup includes Name, Description, Number, Last update, Product type, and Status.
+2. The default filter setup includes Name, Number, Product type, Status, Creation date, Last update and Validation issues.

-If you are given access you can configure available fields/attributes.
+Tip!
+If you are given access you can configure which fields/options to be shown.
 See Filters setup on how to do this.

 Tip: If you have applied a filter that can be useful at a later stage, you can save it as a View by clicking Save view and giving it a name.
 Saved views are available from Views.
 Please see Create and manage views for details.